milanoid-labs/template-repo/README.md

 # template-repo

-Template used to scaffold new milanoid-labs repositories
+Template repository for new milanoid-labs projects.
+Generate a new repo from this template, then replace this README.